 All students and employees who bring a vehicle onto the campus at anytime must obtain a Barry University Parking Decal for that vehicle.
-To do so, the following information must be presented to the Public Safety Department, located in Landon Student Union, Suite 100, during the time of issue or renewal:
+All employees and students must self register at http://myparking.barry.edu The following information must be presented to the Student Union Office located in Landon Student Union, Suite 103, during the time of issue or renewal:

 - Valid state vehicle registration